 - 1. Course participation and attendance (15% of grade).
 Includes attendance, contribution to class discussions, and completion of in-class polls and assessments.
 To achieve full credit for participation, students should be consistently prepared, engage in discussion, actively take notes, and offer informed questions and comment. - 2.
 Examinations: 20% of grade.
 Four quizzes (8% of grade).
 Midterm Examination (12% of grade).
 The midterm will cover all lectures, readings, and class discussion during weeks 1-7.
 The three quizzes after the midterm will cover material learned between the midterm and the end of the course.
-One extra credit assignment can be completed consisting of a 500-word reflection on a film or interview with an NRM member, with a maximum of 15 points be applied to the exam grade. - 3.
-Assignments: 65% of grade. - Family Tree assignment (10 points) Classify a group of interest in comparison to established religious traditions.

-- Interview (30 points).
+Up to two extra credit assignments may be completed consisting of a 500-word reflection on a film or event, with a maximum of 10 points to be applied to the exam grade. - 3.
+Assignments: 65% of grade. - Family Tree assignment (10 points) Classify a group of interest in comparison to established religious traditions. - Interview (30 points).
 Interview a member of a new religious movement and submit the responses. - Single group review (100 points). - Blog posts (4 @ 15 points each).
-Write 200 or more words discussing a topic of interest, incorporating course readings and engaging with fellow students. - Final paper (200 points).
+Write 300 or more words discussing a topic of interest, incorporating course readings and engaging with fellow students.

+• Final research paper (200 points).